New Mexico Mines Database

 All of these objectives can be met with relational databases such as the New Mexico Mines Database.
-Bureau Staff and students and will input data into the database (ACCESS 97), which can then be converted into GIS format.
-Bureau Staff will check the database as it is being developed to ensure that data are being entered accurately.
-Bureau Staff will check the accuracy of the locations of the mines using USGS topographic quadrangle maps and GIS.
+Our staff and students and will input data into the database (ACCESS 97), which can then be converted into GIS format.
+Our staff will check the database as it is being developed to ensure that data are being entered accurately.
+Our staff will check the accuracy of the locations of the mines using USGS topographic quadrangle maps and GIS.

 Misuse Of Data

 One of the concerns about releasing these data is that the general public will have ready access to locations of inactive mines.
 Recreation in or around inactive mine sites is extremely dangerous, and can result in serious injury or death.
 According to MSHA (Mine Safety and Health Administration) statistics, 106 fatalities involving non-employees have occurred since 1999 at inactive mines throughout the U.S., including 28 through September 2002.
 Stay out and stay alive!

 Chemical data provided in the New Mexico Mines Database must be used with extreme caution.
 Although we strive to provide accurate and complete data, problems may still exist.
 Rarely do these data meet regulatory and statutory regulations and requirements that are required by government agencies at mine sites.
 This geochemical database can not be used in place of those regulations and statutory requirements.
 Many of the solid chemical data reported represent select, high-grade samples from the mine and are not always representative of the mineral deposit.
 The chemical data originate from a variety of sources, agencies, and individuals, as cited, and thus reflect variable unknown quality in many cases.